GISSAL/ads-b/README.md

 * Calculates a new *Alt_AGL* field (altitude above ground level) in the aircraft waypoints table with values based on aircraft waypoint MSL altitudes minus corresponding terrain elevations from the user-supplied digital elevation model (DEM).
 * Adds new fields and values for the aircraft flightlines feature class including *ICAO Address* (retrieved from the aircraft waypoint table), *Sinuosity* , and *LengthMiles*. *Sinuosity* is calculated as the ratio of the curvilinear length of the flightline and the Eucliean distance between the first and last waypoint comprising the flightline and may be useful in identifying specific types of flights, including straight line paths typical of commercial aircraft and regular curvilinear paths characteristic of survey flights.
 The field *LengthMiles* is the total length of the flightpath in miles.
 * **Removes any aircraft flightline features with a length of 0.**
-* **Performs a table join between aircraft flightlines and select fields from the FAA Releasable Database**.
+* Performs a table join between aircraft flightlines and select fields from the FAA Releasable Database.
 Joined fields from the MASTER table include N-Number, MFR MDL CODE, TYPE REGISTRANT, NAME, and Type Engine.
 A single field – Model – is joined from the ACFTREF table.
 Users must create a local geodatabase (e.g., FAA_Releasable_Database.gdb),  download current copies of the MASTER and ACFTREF tables from the FAA Releasable Database website (https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download), then import the tables into the local geodatabase for this join operation to be successful.

 ### Tool #3 - Merge Daily Waypoints and Flightlines